Gwen B. Giles: Legacy

-Gwen Giles is remembered for breaking barriers as both as a woman and a minority in public service.
-At every level of government she fought to secure equal freedoms for all and to improve the lives of not only the citizens of St. Louis but of those across the United States.
+Giles is known for her efforts as a woman and a minority in public service, including her work to secure secure equal freedoms for all.

-After a battle with lung cancer Giles died March 26, 1986, at the age of 53.
+Suffering from lung cancer, Giles died March 26, 1986, at the age of 53.
 At her funeral, Mayor Schoemehl said, "She was an early and active proponent of civil rights and worked tirelessly to help those in need.
 Her intelligence, independence and dedication earned her the respect of the entire community."
 She is buried in St. Peter's Cemetery in Normandy, Missouri.
 Two places in St. Louis were renamed in Giles' memory.
 The Wellston Post Office is now the Gwen B. Giles Post Office Building, and Catalpa Park near where she lived is Gwen Giles Park.